mzc796/SDN-Lab-3/README.md

    (1) Refer to `odl/icmp_odl.sh` to configure ICMP flow entries for each switch.

    (2) Finish the flow entries on both switches to enable complete ICMP packet exchanges, until `h1 ping h2` is successful.

+7. Understand the config and nonconfig data store.

+   (1) Shut down OpenDaylight with `control + D`.
+Restart mininet and read flow entries on the mininet end.
+Keep in mind your observation.

+   (2) Restart OpenDaylight.
+Read flow entries on the mininet end.

+   Question: What do you observe?
+Why?